 An outdoor classroom packed with ideas for how to attract wildlife to gardens and green spaces.
 Groups can book it for their own use, and we also run facilitated school and community group sessions.

-Visit the Learning pages to find out more about visiting with your school or group.
+Visit the Schools pages to find out more about visiting with your school or group.